• About Us

 Using a desktop computer or laptop, log in to your Facebook account on Google Chrome, Mozilla Firefox or any web browser, and go to Messenger.

-In the chat window of your intended recipient, click the “Add files” button as indicated by the red arrow in the screenshot below.
-The button will also appear as a paper clip.
+In the chat window of your intended recipient, click the “Attach a file” button as indicated by the red arrow in the screenshot below.

 How to send files in Messenger